Amano Shrimp – A Care, Diet, Tank Setup, and Breeding Guide

 Amano Shrimp Tank Mates

 You can keep them with other species of shrimps or snails.
-Also, you can add them to the tank containing small to mid-sized non-aggressive fishes.
+Also, you can add them to the tank containing small to mid-sized non-aggressive fish.
 A good example of their tank mates is –

 Malaysian Snail, Tiger Barb, Cherry Shrimp, Bamboo, Vampire Shrimp, Mystery Snail, Nerite Snail, Bristlenose Pleco, Guppies, Otocinclus Catfish, Cory Catfish, Neon Tetras, Discus, etc.